 Keen’s Targhee II is a classic light hiking shoe.
 The Targhee is robust, featuring Keen’s waterproof, breathable membrane dubbed Keen.Dry.
-If you tend to need more room in the toe box of your shoes, the Targhee II is an excellent choice.
+If you tend to need more room in the toe box, the Targhee II is an excellent choice.

 La Sportiva Primer Low GTX